 \section{Introduction}

-The field of 3D Human Action Recognition (3D HAR) has gained significant attention due to the rapid advance of 3D technologies, the wide range of applications it offers, the robustness of 3D data to changes in lighting, shadowing conditions, and pose variations, as well as the clear and accurate geometric representation it provides for human body.
-However, 3D HAR is rather challenging owing to a variety of reasons, including: \textbf{1)} the complexity of human actions, which can take different motions, speeds, timings, and spatial configurations; \textbf{2)} the large Variability in action classes, which makes it challenging to train models that generalize well across different actions; \textbf{3)} the difficulty of finding effective and discriminative representations of 3D data that capture both spatial and temporal information, etc.
+The field of 3D Human Action Recognition (3D HAR) has garnered substantial attention due to rapid advancements in 3D technologies.
+These technologies hold significant potential across various applications due to the robustness of 3D data against variations in shadowing conditions, lighting, and pose, as well as their capacity to offer precise geometric representations of the human body.
+However, 3D HAR poses several challenges, including: \textbf{1)} the complexity of human actions, which can take different motions, speeds, timings, and spatial configurations; \textbf{2)} the large variability in action classes, making it challenging to train models that generalize well across different actions; \textbf{3)} the difficulty in finding effective and discriminative representations of 3D data that capture spatio-temporal information, etc.